-Below is a timeline showing how we began and highlighting some of our accomplishments:
+Below is a timeline highlighting some of our accomplishments over the years:

 1993: The California Department of Health Services releases its final draft of Expanding Medi-Cal Managed Care: Reforming the Health Systems; Protecting Vulnerable Populations.
 It announces plans to shift most Medi-Cal recipients from fee-for-service to managed care health insurance programs and establishes the Two Plan Model.
 Medi-Cal recipients would be able to choose between two health plans: a commercial plan and a not-for-profit (community-based) plan.
 The plan also outlines the goals and objectives of the Medi-Cal Two Plan Model:

 - Expand choices of doctors and medical providers

 - Improve access to preventive and primary care services

 - Preserve the healthcare safety net

 1995: The Santa Clara County Board of Supervisors establishes the Santa Clara County Health Authority.
 This new public agency, distinct from the county, is given the mission to develop a community-based health plan –– Santa Clara Family Health Plan –– to provide coverage to Medi-Cal Managed Care recipients.